Skip to content

 Then you can use ws directly:

-ws exec ymir make test
+ws exec mimir make test

 ws list

-ws push ymir
+ws push mimir

 AI Agent Permissions